 Best for Flexible Redemption

-- It offers a large signup bonus compared with similar cards
+- Offers a large signup bonus compared to similar cards

 - You'll get a rewards boost if you use your points to book travel through Chase

 - Redeem points for airlines and hotels, without being tied to any specific companies

 Rewards Rate2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.

 Annual Fee$0 for the first year, then $95

 Bonus OffersEarn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $625 toward travel when you redeem through Chase Ultimate Rewards.